Tanvir000Tonoy/2025/February 2025.md

 visited jamuna fp and later visited dental doctor for the filling.

 [09.02.2025]
 Got 3k AUD , Video called Ador , Meet with tashrif and Shirhan, later talked with maruf , Spent time with my family.
 It was magical to get my dad to the iconic place from where I wanted to be hanging down once a while .
+Later I have solved few problem of java programming language with shimul sarker , with the help of my offline llm and online alternatives.

 [10.02.2025]
 I had my driving licence exam and I succeed to get the licence.